jackhuang78/SimpleRest/README.md

 A simple [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) service built in Java with [Jetty](http://eclipse.org/jetty/), [Resteasy](http://resteasy.jboss.org/), and Java native classes.

 ## Purpose ##
-I just thought it would be cool to build a minimal yet full-functioning REST service.
-It uses embedded Jetty as the servlet engine, a data store built out of native java classes, and persistence through file serialization.

-If you application plans to access some sort of database with REST API but you don't want to go through the trouble setting it yet, you can use this service as a proxy instead.
+This project is mainly for myself (and anyone who needs it) as a skeleton to setting up a REST service.
+If someone wants to use a simple database with REST API this can come in handy too.

 ## Setup ##
 This project use [Gradle](https://gradle.org/) to manage dependencies and build process.
 Please install Gradle first.